-As internet access proves more critical than ever, Sonia Jorge, A4AI Executive Director, explains how our new meaningful connectivity standard will help to raise the bar for internet access.
+As internet access proves more critical than ever, Sonia Jorge, A4AI Executive Director, explains how our new meaningful connectivity target will help to raise the bar for internet access.

 The Covid-19 pandemic has galvanised the case for universal internet access like never before, generating widespread agreement that the internet is too important to leave anyone offline and renewing calls for expanded connectivity to be an absolute priority for policymakers.

 At the same time, the crisis has underlined the huge digital divide that remains both globally, with vast swathes of the world still largely unconnected, and within countries, with marginalised groups — typically women, people on low-incomes and those in rural areas — disproportionately stranded without access in this time of critical need.

 The good news is this moment is a major opportunity to accelerate progress to close these gaps.
 The bad news is, the job is bigger than we might think.
 That’s because efforts to close the access gap today are centered on the gap between who’s online and the 46% of the world that still has zero internet access.
 A binary approach.
 And one that ignores the critical elements that make up an affordable and reliable connection.